dogukannulu/streaming_data_processing/README.md

 ![streaming_data_sample](img/sample_streaming_data.PNG)

 ### Writing data to Elasticsearch using Spark Streaming:

+We can access to Elasticsearch UI via `localhost:5601`

 All the methods and operations are described with comments and docstrings in `spark_to_elasticsearch.py`.